robotpy/robotpy-docs/install/pyfrc.rst

     Windows:   py -3 -m pip install coverage

-    Linux/OSX: pip3 install coverage
+    Linux/macOS: pip3 install coverage

 If you run into compile errors, then you will need to install a compiler on your system.

 * On Windows you can download the Visual Studio compilers for Python (be sure to download the one for your version of Python).
-* On OSX it requires XCode to be installed
+* On macOS it requires XCode to be installed
 * On Linux you will need to have python3-dev/python3-devel or a similar package installed